-The information in this guide relates to the school year beginning September 2024.
+The information in this guide relates to the school year beginning September 2025.
 It provides information for pupils transferring to secondary school at the end of Year 6.
-It should be read together with the 'Richmond's infant, junior, primary and secondary schools' brochure available on the Richmond Council website which provides information about the state-funded schools in Richmond.
+It should be read together with the 'Richmond's infant, junior, primary and secondary schools' brochure available on the Achieving for Children website which provides information about the state-funded schools in Richmond.